-CGI Group Inc.
+CGI Group Inc. Class A

 Consulting and outsourcing is a huge market with a lot of nooks and crannies and an absolute tidal wave of competition.
 CGI Group focuses mainly on large scale systems integration and their outsourcing contracts, which puts them into direct competition with some large competitors like Accenture (ACN), IBM (IBM), Computer Sciences (CSC), and others.
 A durable competitive position in such a competitive and (in many cases) discretionary market is difficult to achieve.
 One of CGI's biggest disadvantages is a lack of presence in cheap labor geographies where outsourcing things like call centers and IT support can be done inexpensively.
 Less than 10% of the work force is located in these regions, putting CGI at a disadvantage against a truly global player like Accenture.
 And CGI's only real geographic advantage is in Canada, where established relationships favor it.
 Additionally, some competitors provide their own hardware solutions, which creates customer lock-in potential (and add-on profits) that CGI cannot boast.

 On the growth side, CGI benefits from a secular trend towards outsourcing of IT functions, a trend that will likely continue.
 It makes little sense for large companies to maintain their own IT departments when much of the work is standardized around generally accepted hardware and protocols better managed by a specialized firm.
 CGI's growth will come mainly from expanding into new geographies, as management hopes to build the U.S. business up to the size of the Canadian side and also add sales in Europe and Asia.
 Historically the company has used acquisition in this effort, completing numerous deals over the past few years, and this avenue will likely be followed in the future.
 Recent results have been pretty good given the environment, with backlog at $11.8 billion and new contract wins exceeding revenue.